Positive curvature, torus symmetry, and matroids: Torus representations with connected isotropy groups

 We illustrate this classification by describing all $\gT^d$-representations with $d \leq 5$ and the property that all isotropy groups are connected.
 To do so, it suffices to enumerate {\it simple} representations, which means $\gT^d$-representations $W$ with the following properties: \begin{enumerate} \item \(W^{\gT^d}=0\) \item The multiplicity of every weight of \(W\) is one. \item The isotropy groups of all points in \(W\) are connected. \end{enumerate} Moreover, it suffices to enumerate {\it maximal} simple representations, where we say $\rho \leq \hat \rho$ for two simple representations $\rho$ and $\hat \rho$ of $\gT^d$ if the set of weights for $\rho$ is a subset of the set of weights of $\hat \rho$.
 Given a list of maximal simple representations, all others are obtained by passing to subrepresentations, adding multiplicities, and adding copies of the trivial representation.

 There is a natural order-preserving map

-with \(\mathrm{si}|_{R_0}=\Id_{R_0}\), where \(R\) denotes the set of all isomorphism types of \(\gT^d\)-representa\-tions with connected isotropy groups and \(R_0\) denotes the corresponding set of simple \(T^d\)-representations.
-For a representation \(W\in R\), \(\mathrm{si}(W)\) is the simple representation whose weights are given by the non-trival weights of \(W\) without repetitions.
+with \(\mathrm{si}|_{R_0}=\Id_{R_0}\), where \(R\) denotes the set of isomorphism types of \(\gT^d\)-representations with connected isotropy groups and \(R_0\) denotes the corresponding set of simple \(T^d\)-representations.
+For a representation \(W\in R\), \(\mathrm{si}(W)\) is the simple representation whose weights are given by the non-trivial weights of \(W\) without repetitions.

 Note that a simple graphic representation is always a subrepresentation of \(\rho_{K_{d+1}}\) where \(K_{d+1}\) is the complete graph on \((d+1)\)-vertices.
 This is because the graph corresponding to a simple graphic representation is a simple graph, that is, does not have loops or multiple edges.
 Therefore, there is a unique maximal graphic representation, $\rho_{K_{d+1}}$ of $\gT^d$.